Torbuntu/Leikr/docs/hacking.md

 Using this strategy one could manually compile other JVM compatible languages and put the class files into `Compiled` to be run by Leikr.

-Languages tested with the method: Java, Kotlin, Scala and Clojure
+Languages tested with the method: Java, Kotlin, Scala, Clojure and Python (Jython)

 As long as the main game file can extend the Leikr Engine API class then this should work with other JVM languages as well.